Patrik Laine

-Patrik Laine (/fi/; born 19 April 1998) is a Finnish professional ice hockey right winger for the Montreal Canadiens of the National Hockey League (NHL).
+Patrik Laine (/fi/; born 19 April 1998) is a Finnish professional ice hockey player who is a right winger and an unrestricted free agent.
+He most recently played for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected second overall by the Winnipeg Jets in the 2016 NHL entry draft.
 Laine has also previously played for the Columbus Blue Jackets.

 Early life

 Laine began playing hockey at four years old and was primarily a goaltender, before permanently switching to forward as a youth at the advice of his father.
 At age 16, he left school to focus on hockey full-time.

 Playing career

 Tappara (2015–2016)

 Laine started to play hockey in Ilves at age four, but soon changed to local competitor Tappara.
 He made his Liiga debut at age 16 during the 2014–15 season with Tappara, logging six games and scoring one point.
 The following season, Laine scored 17 goals and 16 assists for a total of 33 points over a span of 46 games with the club.

 Prior to his NHL draft-eligible season, Laine was ranked in numerous hockey publications as the fourth-best prospect entering the 2016 NHL entry draft.
 Due to strong play with Tappara early in the season and an impressive showing at the 2015 IIHF World U18 Championships, where he scored eight goals in seven games, Laine's ranking on most draft projections rose from the season prior, when he had been widely considered a mid-first-round prospect.

 After a dominant performance at the 2016 World Junior Ice Hockey Championships, Laine received greater attention from scouts and casual observers alike.
 By January 2016, he had moved up the ranking on most draft lists to second overall.
 McKeen's Hockey notably ranked Laine first overall on its January 2016 list.
 According to hockey analyst Bob McKenzie's mid-season draft report, Laine had become the "clear consensus No. 2 choice" over fellow Finnish prospect Jesse Puljujärvi.
 This was due to what scouts described as a "'dynamic' element", with one scout elaborating, "Laine maybe is more of a pure goal scorer, a game-breaker with a little higher offensive ceiling."